CSC207-UofT/course-project-group-010/phase2/Classes Explanation.md

   manages comments like a file system structure, maintaining a "path" that the user is viewing.[WE MAY MAKE THIS A USE CASE CLASS BUT WHO KNOWS]

-## Constants and Exceptions
+## Constants and exceptions

 The Constants package contains various constants that are used around the program.
 It also contains enums that are used.
 You can look at the individual files for more details.

-Exceptions are custom exceptions that may be thrown by the program.
+exceptions are custom exceptions that may be thrown by the program.
 This helps make more accurate, descriptive exceptions.
 That's all.

-# Outer
+# outer

 - The Database class simply reads and writes from a database.
 It currently just returns all data from the database as a map, because YOU(Pan) told us not to use an actual database.
 If we were to use SQL, for example, this class would have